apikzorian/v2/week11/hw/README.md

 ```

-Tracking the loss, we also so that the final loss of our best model was lower than the previous models meaning, showing that the more compelx model was able to minimize error better than our prior models.
+We see that the final loss of our best model was lower than the previous models, meaning the more compelx model was able to minimize error better, which lead to more succesful landings.

 ### Other changes

 I found the following code on the #w251 slack channel by Austin Doolittle, which showed a way to speed up the runs:

+in `run_lunad_lander.py`
 ```
 a_candidates = np.random.uniform(low=-1, high=1, size=(batch_size, 2))
 s_expanded = np.broadcast_to(new_s, (batch_size, 8))